janphilippfranken/scai/README.md

 #### 🚀 Motivation
 As Large Language Models (LLMs) advance, human-dependent fine-tuning techniques like RLHF (e.g., Christiano et al. 2017; Ouyang et al. 2022) are becoming less effective (e.g., Amodei et al., 2016; Bowman et al. 2022; Bowman et al., 2023).
 This necessitates the adoption of self-improvement methods such as Constitutional AI (CAI; Bai et al., 2022), which combine AI-supervised fine-tuning with RLAIF for the development of helpful, harmless, and honest language agents like Claude.

-#### 🧘🏾‍♀️ Our Proposal
+#### 🧘🏾‍♀️ Our Proposal: A bottom-up alternative to Constitutional AI
-Our Proposal: A bottom-up alternative to Constitutional AI The details within the "constitutions" employed in paradigms like CAI are increasingly important for defining the values, behavioral boundaries, and capabilities of LLMs.
+The details within the "constitutions" employed in paradigms like CAI are increasingly important for defining the values, behavioral boundaries, and capabilities of LLMs.
 These are typically developed top-down and in isolation by corporations.
 We offer a democratic alternative: social contract AI (scai), an open-ended platform enabling multiple (simulated) users to interact and collaboratively define a model's constitution via meta-prompting.
 We explain the construction of our simulator and demonstrate its potential for exploring trade-offs between users (with crowd-sourced personas), eliciting subtle constitutional aspects, and evaluating different utility metrics.

 #### ✅ Expected outcome